Little Critters’ Corner: Free Coloring Page – Barn Owl

 Brr!
 It’s Cold Out There!

 By Christopher C. Dunlap February 2016 It’s wintertime here in Georgia again.
-That chilly weather starts us dreaming of warm sandy beaches in exotic locales.
+That chilly weather makes us start dreaming of warm sandy beaches in exotic locales.
 This same cold weather also increases the chance of crossing paths with a wild animal.
-Most of us have either experienced or knows someone who has experienced animals like squirrels, […]
+Most of us have either experienced or knows someone who has experienced animals like […]

 2015 Year in Review: Another Wild Year at AWARE